 Congrats to Christian Hauska and the acknowledgement of his work as a storyteller and photographer.

 England impresses with ancient oaks, extensive landscape gardens and luminous facades made of sand and limestone.
-The lively university town of Oxford and the former noble spa town of Bath also attracts visitors with great architecture, beautiful cafés and parks.
-Numerous palaces and manor houses are mostly located out of the large cities and metropolitan areas.
-If you see them, you get an idea of their former owners wealth and power.
-Due to the hot summer many of these palaces were surrounded by dried grass instead of the typically lush green. more
+The lively university town of Oxford and the former noble spa town of Bath also attracts visitors with great architecture, beautiful cafés and parks. more

 The past weeks ended with the submitting of the thesis and the defence of the design project.
 For almost one week the projects were exhibited in the Werkwarenhuis in Den Bosch.
 During the ceremony I received my diploma which marked the end of the Master of Graphic Design after two years. more

 Due to the enormous size of Sicily you forget that you are visiting an island.
 Rugged coasts and green fields alternating with mountainous landscapes.
-Everywhere you can find traces of past epochs and cultures.
-Once upon a time, the ancient Greeks settled in Sicily.
-After that, Cathars, Romans, Arabs and Normans ruled the big island.
-Later, Sicily was even part of the Austrian Habsburg Empire.
-Many of their influences can still be found until today. more
+Everywhere you can find traces of past epochs and cultures. more

 Athens is famous for its Acropolis and its archaeological collections.
 Hundreds of thousands of tourists come here to marvel or just to take a selfie.
 Since the financial crisis, the city as well as the whole country met rough treatment.
 You can see this through empty shops, semi-finished houses and ruined streets. more